A history of toy steam in Sweden

 Lars Nilsson, Lasstorp

-One of the first, and certainly one of the most skilled in terms of technical knowledge was Lars Nilsson, who during his active period between 1899 and 1916 produced a great variety of different models.
-Everything from a simple vertical oscillating model steam locomotive to advanced steamship.
-He had his shop in central Stockholm where he sold his toys in the Christmas season.
+One of the first, and certainly one of the largest in terms of technical expertise, was Lars Nilsson, who, during his active period between 1895 and 1916, manufactured a wide variety of different models.
+From a simple vertical oscillating model to steam locomotives and advanced steamships with a length of over a meter.
+He had his shop in Norrmalm, Stockholm, where he sold his toys during the Christmas month.

 Click here to see more of his production and history.